lescai-teaching/nextflow-intro/README.md

-# nextflow-intro
+# Nextflow Workshop - UniPV

-Material to short one and a half day introduction to containers and nextflow
+This material has been developed for a short one and a half days introduction to containers and Nextflow